For people leaders

 Where it sits next to what you already have.

-Trueings is not a CultureAmp / Lattice / 15Five replacement — those tools measure engagement at the team and org level and surface it to leadership.
-Trueings measures behavioural feedback at the individual level and surfaces it to the individual.
-The right comparison set is wellness benefits and coaching, not HR analytics.
+Trueings is not a CultureAmp / Lattice / 15Five replacement.
+Those tools measure engagement at the team and company level and show it to leadership.
+Trueings measures feedback on individual behaviour and shows it to that individual.
+The right comparison is well-being benefits and coaching, not HR analytics.

 | Trueings | Internal 360 | Engagement tools (CultureAmp / Lattice / 15Five) | 1:1 coaching | |